Why your gut issues, fatigue or injuries might not be the real problem: disordered eating in runners

 6. Seek support early

 You don’t have to figure this out on your own.
-Early support leads to better outcomes, and having the right team around you, alongside support from people you trust, can make the process much easier.
+Early support leads to better outcomes, and having the right healthcare team around you, alongside support from people you trust, can make the process much easier.

-What happens when you address under-fuelling
+What happens when you address underfuelling

 When fuelling improves:

-- Recovery improves
+- Your recovery improves

-- Gut symptoms often settle
+- Your gut symptoms often settle

-- Training becomes more consistent
+- Your training becomes more consistent

-- Performance progresses
+- Your performance progresses

 “Your sessions really helped to improve my relationship with food.
 I now not only see food as a way to fuel my training, but as a part of living a full, fun and healthy life.”